pupilfirst/wd301-scripts/handling-advanced-ui-events/add-drag-drop-capability/README.md

 const onDragEnd: OnDragEndResponder = (result) => {};
 ```

-Next, we have to modify the `Coloumn` component to make it accept a dropped item.
-Switch to `Coloumn.tsx` file.
+Next, we have to modify the `Column` component to make it accept a dropped item.
+Switch to `Column.tsx` file.

 To support the drop feature, we will have to import `Droppable` component from `react-beautiful-dnd`.